KDE/digikam-doc/post_processing/ocrtext_converter.rst

 If you want more details about the Tesseract Segmentation Mode you can read this `online tutorial <https://pyimagesearch.com/2021/11/15/tesseract-page-segmentation-modes-psms-explained-how-to-improve-your-ocr-accuracy/>`_.

-The **Engine mode** setting specify the **Tesseract** OCR internal engine to use while processing images.
+The **Engine mode** setting specifies the **Tesseract** OCR internal engine to use while processing images.
 Possible choices are listed below:

     - **Legacy**: Legacy engine only (older engine not based on the neural network).
     - **LSTM**: Neural network LSTM (Long Short-Term Memory deep-learning) engine only.